The SIPOC diagram is a six sigma tool that we use for business processes.

 After spending time on inputs and processing, your entire business depends on a single production.

-Outputs are end-products or end-results that come after processing and are very important for a good business.
-If handling and input are not up to the mark, the output will fail.
+Also, Outputs are end-products or end-results that come after processing and are very important for a good business.

 And external customers or end customers, who use the services or end product, or whether the final product decision meets their expectations.